 Gladys Turner Finney Social Work Scholarship Fund – 1998 aids Wright State University students who are junior or senior African-American social work students and who demonstrate academic excellence and commitment to community involvement.
 Gladys Turner Finney is a retired social worker.

-Henry Garcia Fund – 1998 furthers the advancement of minority students by providing an annual scholarship to Wilberforce University.
+Henry Garcia Fund – 1998 furthers the advancement of minority students by providing an annual scholarship to Wilberforce University for students pursuing a career in music.
 Henry Garcia was a retired faculty member of Wilberforce and Central State Universities.

-The Waverly Glover Scholarship Fund – 2003 will assist African-American students in pursuing a business or accounting degree at Central State or Wilberforce Universities.
+The Waverly Glover Scholarship Fund – 2003 assists African-American students in pursuing a business or accounting degree at Central State or Wilberforce Universities.
 Waverly Glover was a World War II veteran and one of the area’s first Black certified public accountants.

 God’s Grace Charitable Fund – 2015 furthers the charitable interests of the donor by awarding grants to nonprofit organizations, particularly those that support education.

-The Charles, Ronald, and Reginald Hall Fund – 2003 will furnish annual unrestricted operating revenue for Bethel Missionary Baptist Church in Dayton.
+The Charles, Ronald, and Reginald Hall Fund – 2003 furnishes annual unrestricted operating revenue for Bethel Missionary Baptist Church in Dayton.
 The late Charles Hall and his sons, Ronald and Reginald, were trustees of the church and 33rd Degree Masons.

 Major John F. Harris, Jr., Memorial Scholarship Fund – 2006 affords Junior Reserve Officers' Training Corps graduates from Dayton Public Schools the chance to further their education at an institution of higher learning.
 Major Harris, who was a JROTC instructor at Grace A. Greene Military Academy before his passing in 1995, believed that all students deserve a chance to earn an education to become self-sufficient.